danog/MadelineProtoDocs/docs/API_docs/methods/messages.hidePeerSettingsBar.md

 ---
 title: "messages.hidePeerSettingsBar"
-description: "Should be called after the user hides the report spam/add as contact bar of a new chat, effectively prevents the user from executing the actions specified in the [peer's settings](../constructors/peerSettings.html)."
+description: "Should be called after the user hides the [report spam/add as contact bar](https://core.telegram.org/api/action-bar) of a new chat, effectively prevents the user from executing the actions specified in the [action bar »](https://core.telegram.org/api/action-bar)."
 grand_parent: "Telegram RPC API"
 parent: "Methods"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png